ctlcltd/e2-sat-editor/README.md

 ## License

 Source code licensed under the terms of the [MIT License](https://github.com/ctlcltd/e2-sat-editor/blob/main/LICENSE-MIT).
-It is also licensed under the terms of the [GNU GPLv3](https://github.com/ctlcltd/e2-sat-editor/blob/main/LICENSE-GPL-3.0-or-later).
+It is also licensed under the terms of the [GNU GPLv3 License](https://github.com/ctlcltd/e2-sat-editor/blob/main/LICENSE-GPL-3.0-or-later).

-This software will be distribuited under the terms of the GNU GPLv3.
+This software will be distribuited under the terms of the GNU GPLv3 License.